18F/handbook/pages/travel-and-leave/leave.md

 _unpaid_ leave per 12 month period for the following:

 - The birth or care of a child
-- An adoption or foster care placement of a childe
+- An adoption or foster care placement of a child
 - The care of a spouse/son/daughter/parent with a serious health condition
 - Your serious health condition
 - Handling issues